 Ultimately, it’s not just about talking to your customers that gives you the information you need, it’s about talking to them the right way.
 Here are 20 tips to help you communicate with your customers better, so you can more efficiently deliver the products they actually want—not just what they say they want.

-#1 Have Them Tell You How It Would Make Their Lives Better
+#1 Have Customers Tell You How It Would Make Their Lives Better

 Customer requests are usually just one or two sentences, devoid of context.
 How can you possibly gauge the urgency of a request without a real conversation?